lynndylanhurley/ng-token-auth/README.md

 The above example assumes that you're using [express](http://expressjs.com/), [request](https://github.com/mikeal/request), and [http-proxy](https://github.com/nodejitsu/node-http-proxy), and that you have set the API_URL value using [node-config](https://github.com/lorenwest/node-config).

+#### IE8 and IE9 must use hard redirects for provider authentication

+Modern browsers can communicate across tabs and windows using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
+This doesn't work for older browsers such as IE8 and IE9.
+In these cases the client must take the following steps when performing provider authentication (facebook, github, etc.):

+1. navigate from the client site to the API
+1. navigate from the API to the provider
+1. navigate from the provider to the API
+1. navigate from the API back to the client

+These steps are taken automatically when using this module with IE8 and IE9.
+I am currently investigating several `postMessage` polyfills, and hopefully this issue will be resolved shortly.

 ---

 # Development